Risk management

 With particular reference to reclamation activities:

-– Established a specific provision to cover the estimated liabilities in relation to the formalities required by the law in effect
+– Specific provision to cover the estimated liabilities in relation to the formalities required by the law in effect

 – Reclamation process of contaminated sites, which defines the tasks, operating procedures and indications in operations of waste removal, land analysis, establishing safe conditions and/or reclamation of sites contaminated by previous activities